 To keep this recipe refined sugar free, I used dairy free chocolate chips.
 But you can feel free to use any chocolate chips you want, or even chop up a chocolate bar and toss it in.
 And when it comes to the amount, I always go for the full cup of chocolate chips, because when it comes to chocolate, we measure from the heart!

-Now this ingredient is totally optional.
+This ingredient is optional.
 It doesn’t change the cookie texture whether you use it at all.
 I love adding a scoop of collagen peptides simply to get in some extra protein, and it has no flavor, so why the heck not.
 If you are vegan or don’t have any, just omit it and you’ll be A-okay!

 You don’t need these, but I personally think the addition of the sea salt flakes adds the best touch, for that perfect combination of sweet and savory!